 These jumping origami frog instructions will make it so easy to create paper frogs and the whole family will have fun!
-This is a great activity for kids for those bitterly cold days when going outside to play isn’t an option.
+This paper frog craft is a great activity for kids to practice fine motor skills.

 If you are not familiar with origami it is the art of paper folding.